 One of the most exciting developments in Great Lakes shipping is growth in our cruise sector.
 In recent years, cruise ship operators have discovered the beauty of the Great Lakes, the cultural resources in our major cities, and the charm of our small shoreline communities.
-While the pandemic has temporarily constrained cruise activity, we expect cruise tourism to expand considerably in coming years.

 Because cruise activity is relatively new at Great Lakes ports, most harbors lack appropriate passenger infrastructure.
 It is not uncommon for Great Lakes cruise passengers to disembark at gritty industrial docks adjacent to piles of bulk and breakbulk cargo.
-Other ports lack adequate lighting, utilities or security systems.
+Some ports lack adequate lighting, utilities or security systems.
 Many communities have struggled to find funding to address these infrastructure needs.